TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 What if your ears could blink?
 Chameleon is a variable hearing protection device that changes its attenuation according to the environment.
-It is targeted towards users in periodically loud environments—environments with significant noise exposure, but with periods of quiet—such as construction sites, factories and machine shops.
+Chameleon is targeted towards users in periodically loud environments—environments with significant noise exposure, but with periods of quiet where communication is key, such as construction sites, factories and machine shops.

+Chameleon has won several prizes, including SYDE People's Choice, and the Norman Esch Entrepreneurship Award.

 I was the product lead in this project, and played a pivotal role in all aspects of product design including defining requirements & benchmarks, designing the attenuation system, measurement circuit, and control logic, and implementing standard test procedures and analyzing the results.

 <figure class='folio_image' id='img1'>
 	<a target='_blank'>